chaseruskin/orbit/docs/src/tutorials/dependencies.md

 └── nand_gate (gates:0.1.0)
 ```

-Finally, let's install this ip to the cache for future reuse as well.
-But before we can install any ip to our cache, an ip must have an up to date lockfile.
+Finally, let's install this project to the cache for future reuse as well.
+But before we can install any project to our cache, a project must have an up to date lockfile.

 Lockfiles are updated whenever a user calls `orbit build` or `orbit test`, but they can also be updated with the dedicated `orbit lock` command.
 Let's go ahead and generate the lockfile now.
 ```
 $ orbit lock
 ```

-Now we can safely install the ip to our catalog.
+Now we can safely install the project to our catalog.
 ```
 $ orbit install --all-public
 ```

-Nice, now we have successfully reused designs across ips!
-However, maybe we should have designed all the logic gates in the gates ip...
+Nice, now we have successfully reused designs across projects!
+However, maybe we should have designed all the logic gates in the gates project...

 ### Additional notes on dependencies

-Before integrating a design unit from an external ip into a separate project, it's important to first update the Orbit.toml file.
-This manifest file has a dependencies section, which allows you to tell Orbit which ips to bring into the current project scope.
-Without the ips in scope, Orbit may be unable to identify where you got a reference for a particular design unit.
+Before integrating a design unit from an external project into the current project, it's important to first update the "Orbit.toml" file.
+This manifest file has a dependencies section, which allows you to tell Orbit which projects to bring into the current project's scope.
+Without the correct projects in scope, Orbit may be unable to identify where you got a reference for a particular design unit.
 Orbit denotes an unknown design unit with a ? when displaying the design hierarchy.
 ```
 half_add (half-add:0.1.0)
 └─ nand_gate ?
 ```

-After introducing dependencies at the project level, it's also important to maintain an up-to-date lockfile, Orbit.lock.
+After introducing dependencies at the project level, it's also important to maintain an up-to-date lockfile, "Orbit.lock".
 In most cases, Orbit will automatically generate it when it needs it, however, you as the user can also explicitly request Orbit to update the lockfile.
 ```
 $ orbit lock
 ```

-The lockfile saves information for Orbit to use later when needing to reconstruct the state of an ip.
-This includes saving information about all ip dependencies, their checksums, and potential sources of retrieval.
+The lockfile saves information for Orbit to use later when needing to reconstruct the state of a project.
+This includes saving information about all project dependencies, their checksums, and potential sources of retrieval.
 Remember, the Orbit.lock file is automatically managed by Orbit and does not require direct user editing.